Hands-on Activity Exploring Variables While Testing & Improving Mint-Mobiles

 2. In the table on their Design Worksheets, have students record the independent variable measurements and distanced traveled.
 Students then use these data to determine the effect of changing their independent variable on the distance their mint-mobile traveled.
 Ask each group which independent variable they chose and how that variable affected the distance their mint-mobile traveled.
 Record student conclusions on the board.

 3. As a class, review the collection of results on the board.
 Conclude with a class discussion (using questions provided in the Assessment section) about the experiment variables, how changing different independent variables impacted the distance traveled by the cars, and the design process.
-During this discussion, address any misconceptions the students identified during their predictions.
+During this discussion, address any misconceptions and reinforce concepts, including Newton’s Laws, energy transfer, friction, and the relationship between mass, force, and acceleration.

 Vocabulary/Definitions